 There may be occasions where a member of staff has a personal difficulty, perhaps a physical or mental health problem, which they know to be impinging on their professional competence.
-Staff have a responsibility to discuss such a situation with their line manager so professional and personal support can be offered to the member of staff concerned.
+Staff have a responsibility to discuss such a situation with their line manager so professional and personal support can be offered.
 Whilst such reporting will remain confidential in most instances, this cannot be guaranteed where personal difficulties raise concerns about the welfare or safety of children.